Carmilla (film)

-Carmilla is a 2019 British romantic horror film written and directed by Emily Harris.
-It stars Jessica Raine, Hannah Rae, Devrim Lingnau, Tobias Menzies and Scott Silven.
-Set in the 19th century, the screenplay is inspired by Sheridan Le Fanu's 1871 novella of the same name.
-The film had its world premiere at the Edinburgh International Film Festival on 28 June 2019.
-It was released in the United Kingdom on 16 October 2020 by Republic Film Distribution.
+Carmilla is a 2019 British romantic horror film written and directed by Emily Harris in her feature directorial debut.
+Based on the 1871 novella of the same name by Sheridan Le Fanu, it stars Hannah Rae, Devrim Lingnau, Tobias Menzies, Jessica Raine and Greg Wise.
+The film follows a lonely woman preyed upon by the titular vampire.

+Carmilla premiered at the Edinburgh International Film Festival on 28 June 2019, and was released in cinemas in the United Kingdom on 16 October 2020.

 Premise

 Lara lives with her father and her strict governess, Miss Fontaine, in total isolation, and is struggling to find an outlet for her curiosity and burgeoning sexuality.
 When a carriage crash nearby brings a young woman into the family home to recuperate, Lara is enchanted by Carmilla.
-The pair strike up a passionate relationship, which strikes fear in the heart of Miss Fontaine, and a complex triangulate emerges between the three women.
+The pair strike up a passionate relationship, which strikes fear in the heart of Miss Fontaine, and a complex triangle emerges between the three women.